Here’s Why You Need to Go For a Walk Every Single Day

 - Use Nordic walking poles to increase your heart rate and burn more calories.

 - Intersperse intervals of brisk walking with periods at a slower pace.

-Now, learn the health benefits of walking 10,000 steps per day.
+Next, check out the health benefits of walking 10,000 steps per day.